-Two LIAF artists, Toril Johannessen and Michaela Casková will take part in a large scale collaborative research cruise that sets out to investigate something diminutive, but of grandiose importance to the marine ecosystem: the Calanus zooplankton.
+Two LIAF artists, Toril Johannessen and Michaela Casková are taking part in a large scale collaborative research cruise that sets out to investigate something diminutive, but of grandiose importance to the marine ecosystem: the Calanus zooplankton.

-The scientific survey vessel Helmer Hanssen will host the LIAF artists from April 27 to May 12 during a part of the STRESSOR (Collaborative Studies of Two Resource Ecosystems in Shelf, Slope and Oceanic Regions of the Norwegian and South-China Seas) research cruise, that sets out to take a closer look at these tiny, but essential creatures.
+The scientific survey vessel Helmer Hanssen is hosting the LIAF artists from April 27 to May 12 during a part of the STRESSOR (Collaborative Studies of Two Resource Ecosystems in Shelf, Slope and Oceanic Regions of the Norwegian and South-China Seas) research cruise, that sets out to take a closer look at these tiny, but essential creatures.

 The goal is formulated thus by marine researcher Sünnje Basedow, Dr. scient.
 UiT: